A Statistical Social Network Model for Consumption Data in Food Webs: Prior distributions and MCMC mixing concerns

 We consider reasonably diffuse proper priors in the Bayesian hierarchy.
 The diffuseness reflects our lack of prior knowledge of parameter values.
 Let $\Gamma(a,b)$ denote the Gamma distribution parametrized in such a way that small values of $a$ and $b$ lead to diffuseness.
 We take

-where $L$ is the number of covariates, and $a<$ 0.01 (small $a$ leads to diffuseness).
+where $L$ is the number of covariates ($L$ is up to 5 for Benguela and up to 1 for St.~Martin), $a\in\{0.1,0.01,0.001\}$, and $k=$ 1 or 2.
 The actual choice of $a$ varied in our analyses and was found to have virtually no influence on the results.
-Expression (\ref{fisher}) employs the Fisher transformation to avoid taking $\rho\sim\text{U}[-1,1]$ so as to improve MCMC mixing; the choice of distribution for $z$ corresponds very closely to $\rho\sim\text{U}[-1,1]$.
+Expression (\ref{fisher}) employs the Fisher transformation to avoid taking $\rho\sim\text{U}[-1,1]$ so as to improve MCMC mixing; our choice of distribution for $z$ corresponds very closely to $\rho\sim\text{U}[-1,1]$.
+Note that $\rho$ is not modeled for St.~Martin because ${\cal S}_1=\emptyset$.